Close Menu

 2. How far is Ilha Grande from Rio de Janeiro?

 Ilha Grande is located approximately 150 kilometers south of Rio de Janeiro, and can be reached by a combination of bus and ferry or private transportation.
 The journey typically takes around 3-4 hours, depending on traffic and the specific mode of transportation chosen.
-(See Also: Places To Visit Near Reims)
+(See Also: Places To Visit Near Midland Mi)

 3. What are some fun things to do in Búzios?